-Feeling a chill because you’re seeing error code 223 from your Lennox® furnace?
+Getting chilly because you’re getting error code 223 from your Lennox® furnace?

 This means your furnace’s low pressure switch is open.
 Due to the issue, your system will not function for your safety.

-Turn to the Experts at Strogen's Service Experts Heating & Air Conditioning to take care of mending this furnace error.
-Our NATE-certified technicians are among the brightest in the industry when it comes to understanding and repairing furnace problems.
+Turn to the Experts at Strogen's Service Experts to handle mending this furnace error.
+Our NATE-certified technicians are among the brightest in the industry when it comes to diagnosing and repairing furnace issues.

-Your satisfaction is critical to our business.
+Your satisfaction is important to our business.
 That’s why we back our furnace repair work in Rochester with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works